 NOTE: The WSBA CLE department operates independently from the regulatory MCLE Board and staff.

 After some discussion at the MCLE Board meeting on October 4th, the MCLE Board voted (5-0, 1 Board member absent, and 1 vacant position) to send the suggested amendment to the Washington Supreme Court for consideration and action.
 See General Rule 9 for more information about possible Supreme Court actions with respect to the suggested amendment.

 - Report and Preliminary Recommendation of the Washington Supreme Court Mandatory Continuing Legal Education Board Re: Suggested Amendment to APR 11

-Please note: The original request was suggested by the WSBA Diversity Committee working in partnership with and supported by the Washington Women Lawyers and eight MBAs—the Asian Bar Association of Washington, Cardozo Society of Washington State, Filipino Lawyers of Washington, Pierce County Minority Bar Association, Loren Miller Bar Association, Latina/Latino Bar Association of Washington, South Asian Bar Association of Washington, and QLaw.
+Please note: The original request was suggested by the WSBA Diversity Committee working in partnership with and supported by the Washington Women Lawyers and eight minority bar associations: the Asian Bar Association of Washington, Cardozo Society of Washington State, Filipino Lawyers of Washington, Pierce County Minority Bar Association, Loren Miller Bar Association, Latina/Latino Bar Association of Washington, South Asian Bar Association of Washington, and QLaw.

 Meeting Dates and Minutes

 Jan.
 10, 2020

 Aug.
 7, 2020